hailmikhail/FUS_wiki/Prepare-PC-for-modlist.md

 7. Navigate to Users\YOURNAME\Documents\My Games\
 8. Delete the SkyrimVR folder

-## Reinstall Skyrim
+## Install Skyrim

 Open Steam and ensure that Skyrim is uninstalled through on it.
+Otherwise, go up one step and clean it.

-Reinstall Skyrim VR from Steam.
+Then, just install Skyrim VR from Steam.
-Run the Skyrim VR launcher through Steam and let it detect your settings, then close the launcher.
-This is only necessary once.

 ## Start Skyrim